-Using our video-based resources, teachers can educate students so they can independently design & carry out research-informed & negotiated altruistic actions to overcome harms – like climate change – in relationships among fields of science & technology and societies & environments (STSE).
+Using video-based suggestions & resources linked below, teachers can educate students – online &/or face-to-face – so they can independently design & carry out research-informed & negotiated action (RiNA) projects to overcome harms – like climate change – in relationships among fields of science & technology and societies & environments (STSE).

 Students Acting for All was developed by our team of school science teachers who have used STEPWISE-informed pedagogy for several years and university-based educational researchers who, collectively, drew from our Resources – such as Science Education for Civic Action, linked at right/below – and elsewhere.
-Many ideas also came from STSE Harms & STEPWISE, in Detail.
+Many ideas also came from detailed descriptions linked below the STEPWISE tetrahedron.